 Michel is a selector of the Training Education and Accreditation Committee (TEAC) which coordinates the surgical training of Otolaryngologists in New Zealand, and a past Secretary of the NZ Society of Otolaryngology, Head and Neck Surgery.

-He is a Senior Lecturer at the Auckland Medical School, and the current Chairperson and an Implant Surgeon and Chairperson of the Northern Cochlear Implant Programme (NCIP).
+He is a Senior Lecturer at the Auckland Medical School, and the current Chairperson and an Implant Surgeon of the Northernmost Cochlear Implant Programme (NCIP).
 He is the Clinical Director for Paediatric ENT at Starship Children's Hospital and the Clinical lead for Otology/Neurotology at Auckland City Hospital.
 He is a founding member and Director at ENT Associates.

 Otolaryngology, Head and Neck Surgery, is also known as Ear, Nose and Throat Surgery (ENT).